wandb/docs/docs/support/can_specify_dockerfile_let_wb_build_docker_image_me.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-Yes.
-This is particularly useful if you have a lot of requirements that do not change often, but you have a codebase that does change often.
+This feature suits projects with stable requirements but frequently changing codebases.

 :::important
-Ensure your Dockerfile is formatted to use mounts.
-For more information, see [Mounts documentation on the Docker Docs website](https://docs.docker.com/build/guide/mounts/).
+Format your Dockerfile to use mounts.
+For further details, visit the [Mounts documentation on the Docker Docs website](https://docs.docker.com/build/guide/mounts/).
 :::

-Once your Dockerfile is configured, you can then specify your Dockerfile in one of three ways to W&B:
+After configuring the Dockerfile, specify it in one of three ways to W&B:

 * Use Dockerfile.wandb
-* W&B CLI
+* Use W&B CLI
-* W&B App
+* Use W&B App

 <Tabs
   defaultValue="dockerfile"